Intro

 PMID: 33128002

-3. Epigenetics in Disease Evolution and Development
+3. Disease occurrence and progression

 • Zhang et al. Single-cell sequencing identifies differentiation-related markers for molecular classification and recurrence prediction of PitNET.
 Cell Rep Med (2023)